-- VT modeled the impact on the top 20 drugs in Medicare by spending, manufactured by 12 companies. - We find the BBBA criteria for negotiation will lower revenue for the 20 drugs in our cohort by \$293 bil USD. - BBBA states, "the Secretary shall publish the Maximum Fair Price", this is a loud market signal that will impact commercial prices as well. - VT believes price controls will lead to pricing declines for the entire market below the -60% included as the BBBA price ceiling. - When the full impact is realized in our 20-drug cohort in 2034, the revenue declines to the 12 impacted companies are extremely large, exceeding their 2022 net earnings by more than 4x.
+- VT modeled the impact on the top 20 drugs in Medicare by spending, which are manufactured by 12 companies. - We find that the BBBA criteria for negotiation will lower revenue for the 20 drugs in our cohort by \$293 bil USD. - However, BBBA states that, "the Secretary shall publish the Maximum Fair Price", this is a loud market signal that will impact commercial prices as well. - VT believes price controls will lead to pricing declines for the entire market below the -60% included as the BBBA price ceiling. - When the full impact is realized in our 20 drug cohort in 2034, the revenue declines to the 12 impacted companies are extremely large, exceeding their 2022 net earnings by more than 4x.